tywayne/tywayne.com/_posts/2017-06-25-on-vegetarianism-masculinity-and-language.md

 meat has nothing to do with my weight loss, rather it is more to do with an increase in fruits/veggies and a closer watch and diligence in controlling portions.

-I told myself at the beginning that I wasn't going to a jerk about it.
+I told myself at the beginning that I wasn't going to be a jerk about it.
 If I were at a function that provided food and there was no vegetarian option, I'd either eat what I could or just eat the meat if I were hungry enough to warrant it.
 As with most things in my life, the goal was to not be noticed.
 I would never say anything about it, but if people recognized and asked questions then I'd